 The surname Palgruffe was first found in Suffolk at Palgrave, a village and civil parish that dates back to 962 when it was listed as Palegrave.
 By the Domesday Book of 1086 the village's name evolved to Palegraua which was listed there at that time.
 Great Palgrave in Norfolk has a similar entry in the Domesday Book but this entry is the first listing and therefore it is presumed a more recent village.
 The place name literally means "grove where the poles are got" from the Old English "pal + "graf" or "grove or a man called Paga" from the Old English personal name + "graf."

 Early History of the Palgruffe family

-Another 204 words (15 lines of text) covering the years 1480, 1554 and 1525 are included under the topic Early Palgruffe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Palgruffe research.
+Another 83 words (6 lines of text) covering the years 1480, 1554 and 1525 are included under the topic Early Palgruffe History in all our PDF Extended History products and printed products wherever possible.

 Palgruffe Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Palgruffe include Palgrave, Palgrove and others.

 Early Notables of the Palgruffe family (pre 1700)